LukeSvastiAntelope/AntelopeData2026/ARCHITECTURE.md

 ## Future Updates
 - Continue updating sub-sections with any new pages and routes (e.g., if a new “(admin)” folder is introduced).
 - Expand on system diagrams for a more visual understanding, especially around payment flows, NFT minting, and external APIs.
 - Keep this document in sync with backend changes (both database schema and new endpoints).

-This architecture overview should serve as a reference for how the pieces of the application fit together and how best to navigate the code to extend or modify features.

 ## New Components and Routes

-- **Frontend**: Added new pages in the `(secure)` folder such as `dashboard`, `predictions`, `payment`, `bets`, `markets`, `about`, `strategy`, and `logout`.
+- **Frontend**: Added new pages in the (secure) folder such as dashboard, predictions, payment, bets, markets, about, strategy, and logout.
-- **Backend**: Introduced new API routes like `createAgentBet`, `createAgentPrediction`, `stripeWebhookCheckout`, and `stripeCheckout`.
+- **Backend**: Introduced new API routes like createAgentBet, createAgentPrediction, stripeWebhookCheckout, and stripeCheckout.

 ## Updated Technology Stack

-- Added new dependencies in `package.json` for enhanced functionality and integration.
+- Added new dependencies in package.json for enhanced functionality and integration (e.g., upgraded React, NextUI, etc.).

 ## Utilities

-- Updated utility functions in `api/predictionGenerator.ts` and `api/automaticBetting.ts` for improved prediction and betting capabilities.
+- Updated utility functions in api/predictionGenerator.ts and api/automaticBetting.ts for improved prediction and betting capabilities.

+This architecture overview should serve as a reference for how the pieces of the application fit together and how best to navigate the code to extend or modify features.